Nmyhi/cogniCraft/readme.md

 The website is comprised a Main menu page, a High-Scores page and a Help page.

-These pages DOM are modified by the javascript code.
+These pages DOM are modified by the javaScript code.

 All pages on the website are responsive and have: